International Relaxation Day IRD Conference, 2025

 Conference Theme: Harnessing Relaxation to Enhance Wellbeing

-Held on 14th & 15th August, 2025
+Depending upon your time zone, the conference is held on 14th & 15th August, 2025

 Cost: Free event